Examples of Religious Discrimination in the Workplace

-To be clear, "religious beliefs" can include a variety of traditions which are both theistic and non-theistic beliefs.
-This means those who believe in God and those do no believe in God in the traditional sense as well as those whose spiritual beliefs do not strictly depend on a deity.
-The definition includes people with more non-theistic moral or ethical beliefs about right and wrong that are sincerely held with the strength of traditional religious views.
+To be clear, "religious beliefs" can include both theistic and non-theistic traditions.
+So, it covers those who believe in God in the traditional sense as well as those whose spiritual beliefs do not strictly depend on a deity.
+The definition includes people with more non-theistic moral or ethical beliefs about right and wrong.
+They must sincerely hold their beliefs with the strength of traditional religious views.

 Prohibited Actions by an Employer